Tropical cyclones in 2019: October

 caused extensive damage in West Bengal during the early period of the month November, with damage US$3.37 billion.

 November

-The month of November was relatively inactive, with only nine tropical cyclones forming.
+The month of November was slightly inactive, with only nine tropical cyclones forming.
 However, Typhoon Halong became the strongest storm of the year, peaking with a minimum central pressure of 905 millibars.Typhoon Nakri, far earlier in the month, and Typhoon Kammuri, near the end of the month, both lashed parts of the Philippines with heavy rainfall and strong wind, killing 34 people in the country in total.
 Additionally, Tropical Cyclone Rita became the first cyclone of the 2019–20 South Pacific cyclone season.

 December

 The month of December was only slightly active, with nine tropical cyclones forming but only six tropical cyclones being named.
 However, Ambali became the strongest storm of the month, peaking with a minimum central pressure of 930 millibars and maximum sustained winds of 160 mph, thus becoming the first very intense tropical cyclone and Category 5 in the Saffir-Simpson Hurricane Wind Scale in the basin since Fantala in 2016 while also becoming the first named cyclone of the 2019–20 South-West Indian Ocean cyclone season.
 Adding to the season, Cyclone Belna formed and made a destructive landfall in northwestern Madagascar, killing 9 people.
 Additionally, before becoming the last typhoon of the 2019 Pacific typhoon season, Typhoon Phanfone made a devastating landfall in the Philippines on Christmas Eve causing over ₱3,39 billion (US$67.2 million) in damage and leaving 50 people in the nation dead.